Subscribe to Here’s the Deal, our politics

 Editor’s note: This is an update to a story PBS NewsHour first published in 2011.
 Read that story here.

-The terrorist attacks of September 11, 2001, set in motion events that would change the course of life in the U.S. and around the world.
+The terrorist attacks of September 11, 2001 set in motion events that would change the course of life in the U.S. and around the world.

-On that day, 2,996 people died in and around the World Trade Center in New York City, the Pentagon in Arlington, Virginia, and on a commercial airplane that crashed in Shanksville, Pennsylvania.
-The nation’s response was swift.
-President George W. Bush signed the USA Patriot Act, ramping up domestic and border security and expanding surveillance efforts in the name of national security.
+On that day, 2,996 people died in, and around, the World Trade Center in New York City, the Pentagon in Arlington, Virginia, and on a commercial airplane that crashed in Shanksville, Pennsylvania.
+In response, President George W. Bush signed the USA Patriot Act, ramping up domestic and border security, and expanding surveillance efforts in the name of national security.